casdoor/casdoor-website/docs/application/specify-login-organization.md

 The organization select page will only be shown when the route is `/login` or `<organization>/login`.
 This means that the application should be set as the **default application** in the organization or the app-built-in.

 :::

+## Automatic Organization Redirect

+When a user's session expires, Casdoor remembers which organization they last used and automatically redirects them to that organization's login page.
+This saves time by eliminating the need to select the organization again after a session timeout.

+The organization context is stored in the browser's localStorage when you visit an organization-specific login page (e.g., `/login/my-org`).
+When your session expires and you need to log in again, Casdoor automatically redirects you to that same organization's login page instead of the generic `/login` page.

+If no organization context is found in localStorage, you'll be redirected to the default `/login` page where you can select an organization using the configured mode (Input or Select) if enabled.